SegiH/WatchList/INSTALL.md

 ## Setup WatchList Backend (Complete this step if you are NOT using Docker)
 1. cd to the API directory
 1. Edit config\default.json and set the following values:
-   - If you plan on using SQL Server as the database, fill in the "SQLServer" section or leave it blank otherwise
+   - If you plan on using SQL Server as the database, fill in the "SQLServer" section or leave it blank otherwise.
+   - If you want to use the default SQLite database, fill in the username, password and database name in the "SQLite" section.
    - CORS: **THIS IS VERY IMPORTANT.
 YOU WILL NOT BE ABLE TO LOG IN IF THIS IS NOT SET CORRECTLY** Enter the address where you will host the WatchList Web app like this: `["http://localhost:8080","https://watchlist.mysite.com"]` where you add each URL with double quotes around it and separated by a comma.
    - Port: If you want to run the backend on a different port, change the default port here.
    - Secret: Enter a random string of letters and numbers.
 This can be any random string.